BuddhikaDRanaweera/AIOps_Remediation/README.md

 ## Conclusion

 By following these steps, you should have the AIOps application up and running with the necessary database, Dynatrace integration, and Car microservice.
 For further assistance, refer to the application's documentation or contact support.

----

-Feel free to reach out if you need any additional help!